samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-High_Volume.md

 **Description**:

-> Run 40 minutes at an Easy, RPE 4 pace and this week insert 8x20-second relaxed
+> Run 40 minutes at an Easy, RPE4 pace and this week insert 8x20-second relaxed
 > sprints at RPE10 with 40 seconds of rest between each.